Easy Peanut Salsa Macha Recipe

 About this recipe

-While many Mexican families have their salsa macha recipe, I would like to share my version with you.
+While many Mexican families have their salsa macha recipe, I want to share my version with you.
 This recipe is easy to make, requires minimal preparation, and uses fewer dishes.
 I do have to warn you that this is not the traditional way of making it; it is a modern version.
 The only thing you need to keep in mind is that you have to be SUPER CAREFUL TO MAKE THIS SALSA.

 Ingredients for salsa macha